 1. The Commonwealth of PA has enacted the "Local Government Debt Act" which limits debts to revenues.
 In short, revenues of the most recent three years are adjusted for various non recurring and excludable items.
 The results are then averaged to calculate the "borrowing base".
 Certain percentages are applied to the borrowing base to determine the debt limits.

 2. The total net debt includes the Township portion of the CRCOG debt.
 The Township is not liable for any more than its share of the debt

-- (1) Department of Community and Economic Development filings(2) Independent Auditors' Reports - (3) Centre Region Council of Governments
+- (2) Independent Auditors' Reports - (3) Centre Region Council of Governments